drewf24/world-airbnb/writeup/writeup.md

     ##  9 east                        0   114
     ## 10 williamsburg                0   106

-The top most common words for Airbnbs with the least availability are bedroom, apartment and private.
+After removing stop words, the top most common words used in descriptions of significance for Airbnb listings with the least availability are bedroom, apartment and private.

-Calculating and visualizing the relaitve frequency of the most common
+A visualization of the relaitve frequency of the top 10 most common words is shown below:
-words:

 ![](writeup_files/figure-gfm/word-freq-vis-1.png)<!-- -->